swittk/ezmedicationinput/README.md

 // → [{ request: { text: "left temple", isProbe: true, ... }, suggestions: [...] }]
 ```

   - `siteCodeMap` lets you supply deterministic overrides for normalized site phrases.
+  - Entries accept an `aliases` array so punctuation-heavy variants (e.g., "first bicuspid, left") can resolve to the same coding.
   - `siteCodeResolvers` (sync or async) can call external services to resolve sites on demand.
   - `siteCodeSuggestionResolvers` return candidate codes; their results populate `meta.siteLookups[0].suggestions`.
+  - `siteCodeSelections` let callers override the automatic match for a detected phrase or range—helpful when a clinician chooses a bundled SNOMED option over a custom override.
   - Each resolver receives the full `SiteCodeLookupRequest`, including the original input, the cleaned site text, and a `{ start, end }` range you can use to highlight the substring in UI workflows.
   - `parseSigAsync` behaves like `parseSig` but awaits asynchronous resolvers and suggestion providers.

 #### Site resolver signatures